People v. LaValle: Background of the case

-Stephen LaValle, who raped, sexually molested, and murdered high-school track coach Cynthia Quinn (stabbed seventy-three times with a screwdriver) during her Sunday morning jog was tried and convicted by a lower court of rape and murder in the first degree.
-The Supreme Court of Suffolk County sentenced him to death.
+Stephen LaValle, a paroled sex offender who raped, sexually molested, and murdered high-school track coach Cynthia Quinn (stabbed seventy-three times with a screwdriver) during her Sunday morning jog on May 31, 1997, was tried and convicted by a lower court of first degree murder.
+The Supreme Court of Suffolk County sentenced him to death in August 1999.
 LaValle largely argued the case himself (despite a complete lack of legal training), after a falling out between him and his two attorneys; they wanted to take the case in different directions.
 The case was eventually appealed to the highest court in New York State.

 Court of Appeals decision

 LaValle argued that his death sentence had been improperly imposed on two grounds.
 First, he alleged that one of the jurors (juror 16) had been biased against him from the beginning, and that during voir dire the juror had expressed an inclination towards assigning the death penalty to rapists and murderers.
 LaValle also argued that the emotional testimony of Quinn's husband was largely irrelevant to the case, and served only to earn him a harsher sentence from the jury.

 While the court upheld LaValle's conviction, citing "overwhelming evidence of guilt" to support it (largely based on LaValle's own confession as well as eyewitness testimony), the court did invalidate the death sentence, on the grounds that it violated Article 1, Section 6 of the New York Constitution.

 The Court held that Section 400.27(10) of the New York Criminal Procedure Law was unconstitutional.
-That section addressed what would happen if jury deadlocked on the penalty to be imposed: life without the possibility of parole, or death.
+That section addressed what would happen if a jury deadlocked on the penalty to be imposed: life without the possibility of parole, or death.
 In that circumstance, the trial judge would be empowered to sentence the defendant to as little as 20 years to life or as much as life without parole.
 Moreover, the statute required the judge to instruct the jury as to what would occur if they deadlocked.

 The Court found that such an instruction could have a coercive effect on jurors who believed life without parole was the appropriate sentence, but feared that if they stuck to their vote and a deadlock resulted the defendant could be eligible for parole in as little as twenty years.
 This potential for coercion violated the due process clause of the New York State Constitution.
 The court further held that some instruction as to the consequence of deadlock was required by the due process clause, but that it was for the legislature, not the court, to provide a new instruction.